wp-plugins/pretty-link/readme.txt

 * Intuitive Javascript / AJAX Admin User Interface
 * Pass custom parameters to your scripts through pretty link and still have full tracking ability
 * Ability to rewrite these custom Parameters before forwarding to Target URL
-* Setup Pretty Links as Tracking Pixels and track impressions
 * Exclude IP Addresses from Stats
 * Enables you to post your Pretty Links to Twitter directly from your WordPress admin
 * Enables you to send your Pretty Links via Email directly from your WordPress admin